-There is no retrieval fee for files viewed at the courthouse.
-Attorneys, parties, proprietary records research vendors and members of the public may request to view up to six (6) court files per day for viewing.
+There is no retrieval fee for files viewed at the courthouse; however, search fees may be applicable.
+Attorneys, parties, proprietary records research vendors and members of the public may request clerks to search the case management system for cases up to 10 minutes per day.
+Search fees will apply for assistance of more than 10 minutes per day and may be requested by submitting Local Form Record/Search/Copy Requests MSC-RR-001. to view up to six (6) court files per day for viewing.